All $2D$ generalised dilaton theories from $d\geq 4$ gravities

 The covariant actions arising from the construction above even for simple choices of functions $\mathbb{h}_i$ are generally complicated non-polynomial actions of curvature and curvature-derivative invariants.
-As emphasised previously, here we are only interested in a proof of princple that any given two-dimensional Horndeski theory can be generated in this way from the reduction of a $d$-dimensional generally covariant gravitational action.
+As emphasised previously, here we are only interested in a proof of principle that generic two-dimensional Horndeski theories can be generated in this way from the reduction of a $d$-dimensional generally covariant gravitational action.